equinor/echo-tag-scanner/docs/index.md

 ### OCR
 In this step, we use an OCR technology to extract textual content from the captures into strings.
 Azure Computer Vision handles this step.
 Azure CI currently uses a general-purpose recognition model.
 This model is in reality trained on reading documents where you will typically find traditional fonts and clear distinctions between the foreground and background, but an average tag sign should have similar levels of clarity and have standardized fonts.
 This might change in the future. (see # future improvements)

-Currently, the OCR-step happens in the cloud, but there is alternatively the option of deploying an on-prem version.
-The scanner does not however have significant latency-oriented issues.

 ### OCR post-processing
 This step is aiming to analyze the OCR-result and optionally do various sub-steps in the form of corrections and filters to letters, words and lines of words.
 There is a ruleset defined known as __tag format rules__: